-The COVID-19 pandemic has enhanced reliance on e-commerce and this may increase consumers' exposure to any changes in how GB businesses treat consumers in Northern Ireland.
-There have been some issues with parcel delivery to Northern Ireland already.
-While it is not clear what the long-term guidance will be on parcel movements, there is a risk that additional requirements on GB businesses will lead to fewer GB retailers serving the Northern Ireland market or increased costs to consumers living here.
+The pandemic has enhanced reliance on e-commerce and this may increase consumers' exposure to any changes in how GB or EU businesses treat consumers in Northern Ireland.
+While it is not clear what the final guidance and processes will be on parcel movements, the Consumer Council will monitor the experiences of consumers, microbusinesses and small and medium sized enterprises (SMEs).

-There are also likely to be changes arising from EU Exit on services.
-These include: requirements for green cards for driving cross-border; changes to travelling with pets or service animals; charges for euro transactions using some debit cards and changes for British passport holders travelling to mainland EU.
-Further changes may also arise, including: additional costs for travel insurance; mobile roaming charges; and changes to cross-border banking services.
+There are also likely to be changes arising from EU Exit on services including: potential changes to travelling with pets or service animals; charges for euro transactions using some debit cards; and changes to mobile roaming protections.